-Two renowned Golf Architects, Donald Steel and Cameron Sinclair, who both worked with Frank Pennink in the highly successful ‘Cotton Lawrie Pennink’ Partnership, have welcomed the launching of this website and have offered to join our advisory panel.
+The renowned Golf Architect, Donald Steel worked with Frank Pennink in the highly successful ‘Cotton Lawrie Pennink’ Partnership, has welcomed the launching of this website and has offered to join our advisory panel.

 Mark Parsinen is the entrepreneur and key principal in the design and construction of the renowned Kingsbarns and more recently Castle Stuart golf links.
-He is an American who loves traditional links golf and is at the forefront of the modern golf trend towards the FineGolf running game.
+He is an American who loves traditional links golf and is at the forefront of the modern retro-trend back to the running game.
 We welcome him to our Advisory Panel and recommend golfers to check out his golf design philosophy at castlestuartgolf.com/ethos

 The Temple GC has stood out from other golf clubs around London and the Home Counties in pursuing a fine grasses policy over the last 20 years.
 Malcolm Peake, their Chairman of Green during the difficult and disruptive change-over years in the nineties, is a leading advocate of natural sustainable policies and is the author of two influential, STRI published, titles ” A natural course for golf “ and ” The confessions of a Chairman of Green “.

 It was an honour to also welcome, now the late, George Mobbs as an advisor, a well known county golfer and Secretary at Northamptonshire County Golf Club from 1966 to 1981.
 He served as a council member of the Golf Society of Great Britain for 13 years and was influential in helping the Society through a difficult period.
 He has spent 60 years collecting and collating golf course photographs and has generously offered his entire collection of fourteen volumes to FineGolf.